-6.33 When the called station answers, relay (R) in the

-link circuit will operate regardless of whether or not the (L) key at the station is operated except under some conditions of ringing voltage and relay adjustment, relay (R) will not operate during a ringing period.
+6.33 When the called station answers, relay (R) in the link circuit will operate regardless of whether or not the (L) key at the station is operated except under some conditions of ringing voltage and relay adjustment, relay (R) will not operate during a ringing period.
 The (R) relay will hold operated under control of the (SP) relay.
 When the (L) key at the called station is operated, the (HS) relay operates causing the (T2), (DC), (SW) and (2-8) relays to release.
-Release of the (T2) relay causes the (SP) relay to release.
 Release of the (T2) relay to the called station and releasing the (R) relay.
 Release of relay (SP) causes all the relays in the ringing and common timing circuit to return to normal.
 Operation of relay (E) opens the path which was holding the (CO) relay of the called station operated.
-However the (CO) relay remains operated under control of the operated (HS) relay and the (L) key.
+However the (CO) relay and the (L) key.
 The connection is now established with only the (A), (B), (E) and (HS) relays being operated in the link circuit.

-6.34 In case the called station should remove the receiver

-while the (L) key is non-operated, ringing tone will be connected to the called station as an indication that the station is being called.
+6.34 In case the called station should remove the receiver while the (L) key is non-operated, ringing tone will be connected to the called station as an indication that the station is being called.